hwright-2025/UserStories/README.md

 </br>

 # User Stories
 Each user story is an informal, general explanation of a desired ecosystem feature or process written from the perspective of a specific end user.
 The purpose of a User Story is to articulate how a piece of work will deliver a particular value back to the user.
-User stories are gathered by NICHD from their Ecosystem Working Group, and are used to initiate Ecosystem efforts.
+User stories are gathered from the NICHD community, and are used to initiate Ecosystem efforts.

-Each story listed below has been selected to drive a data ecosystem improvement effort.
+Each story listed below has been selected to drive a data ecosystem effort.

 ##### For more information about our Library structure and documentation, visit the [Library Help](https://github.com/NIH-NICHD-Ecosystem/LibraryHelp/blob/main/README.md)
 ##### Questions on a user story?
 Contact [ecosystem-help@ll.mit.edu](mailto:ecosystem-help@ll.mit.edu?subject=Ecosystem_Library)